cmb69/setup-php-sdk/README.md

   needs to be passed to the ilammy/msvc-dev-cmd action
 - `prefix`: the prefix of the PHP installation;
   needs to be passed to configure
+- `builddir`: the directory where the build artifacts are put;
+  this is only valid if neither `--enable-object-out-dir` nor `--enable-debug` are passed to configure